agentmorris/MegaDetector/megadetector.md

 See <a href="https://github.com/agentmorris/MegaDetector/#who-is-using-megadetector">this list</a> on the repo's main page.

-## Downloading the model
+## Downloading the model (optional)

 In previous versions of these instructions, you had to download MegaDetector to your PC before running it.
-The scripts we use to run MegaDetector can now automatically download MegaDetector, so <b>this whole download step is optional now</b>, and if you're going to follow the instructions on this page, you can probably ignore this section and skip to the "[Using the model](#using-the-model)" section.
+The scripts we use to run MegaDetector can now automatically download MegaDetector, so <b>this whole download step is optional now</b>, and if you're going to follow the instructions on this page, <b>you can probably ignore this section and skip to the "[Using the model](#using-the-model)" section</a>.

 That said, in this section, we provide download links for lots of MegaDetector versions.
 Unless you have a very esoteric scenario, you want MegaDetector v5, and you can ignore all the other MegaDetector versions.
 The rest of this section, after the MDv5 download links, is more like a mini-MegaDetector-museum than part of the User Guide.